jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/visualization/open_search.md

 - This would allow them to create search experiences like searching for loan applications where the applicant's name is Jose Rizal, or searching for contracts where the interest rate is 2 percent.

 > Redshift and Athena does not provide visual insights, unlike Kibana.
-> Amazon Elasticsearch does not have a direct integration with Amazon QuickSight.
+> Amazon Elasticsearch (Open Search) does not have a direct integration with Amazon QuickSight.

+### Real-Time Transaction Data Analysis

+- Kinesis Data Firehose --> Redshift --> Quicksight is a valid option for analytics.
+Although valid, this visualization solution is not capable of providing near-real-time data.
+    - While data ingestion from Firehose to Redshift is supported, it will not be in near-real-time due to the way Firehose feeds data to Redshift.
+    - Behind the scenes, Firehose has to load the streaming data to Amazon S3 first and then issue a COPY command to move the data to Redshift.
+    - **This method introduces latencies in the order of minutes.**
+-